-5.26.2.1 Grading and Centerline Gradients

-Standards A, B, C and D: Grading and Centerline Gradients shall be a maximum of eight percent (8%) and a minimum of three-tenths of a percent (.3%) for standard A and B and a maximum of eight percent (8%) (no minimum) for standards C, and D.

-5.26.2.2 Arterial Streets
+- 5.26.2.1 Grading and Centerline Gradients shall be a maximum of eight (8) percent and a minimum of three-tenths (.3) of a percent. - 5.26.2.2 Arterial Streets shall be improved as follows:

-Standards A, B, C and D: Arterial Streets shall be improved as follows: Two (2) twenty-four (24) foot wearing surfaces with twenty (20) foot median.
-The subdivider shall be required to install the second twenty-four (24) foot wearing surface only in large subdivisions where projected average daily traffic generated on the arterial by the subdivision exceeds seven thousand (7,000) vehicles.
+Two (2) twenty-four (24) foot wearing surfaces with twenty (20) foot median.
+The subdivider shall be required to install the second twenty-four (24) foot wearing surface only in large subdivisions where projected average daily traffic generated on the arterial by the subdivision exceeds seven thousand (7,000) vehicle trips per day.
 Minimum right-of-way shall be one hundred (100) feet.

-5.26.2.3 Collector Streets
+5.26.2.3 Collector Streets shall be improved as follows: